HeshanKarunaratne/notes/README.md

       - Error(Non recoverable)

     70 .
 What is CountDownLatch?
-    - Can cause a thread to block until other threads have completed a given task
+    - Java synchronization utility used to allow one or more threads to wait until a set of threads completed
+    - It's initialized with a count, and each thread that needs to wait calls await() method
+    - As operations complete, the count is decremented using the countDown() method.
+When the count reaches zero, waiting threads are released

     71 .
 What is CyclicBarrier?
     - Allows fixed number of threads that must wait for each other to reach a common point before continuing execution

     72 .
 What are the types of inheritance in Java?
     - Single level: Only one class is derived from the parent class
-    - Multi level: One class inherits the features from a parent class and the newly created sub-class becomes the base class for another new class
+    - Multi level: One class inherits the features from a parent class and the newly created subclass becomes the base class for another new class
     - Hierarchical: Many subclasses inherit from one single class is known as Hierarchical Inheritance
     - Multiple: Subclass can inherit features from more than one parent class
     - Hybrid: Combination of more than two types of inheritance

     73 .
 What is the difference between permgen and metaspace?
-    - Permgen is a special heap space that keeps track of loaded class metadata and JVM stores all the static content in this memory section
+    - Permgen
+      - Used prior to java 8
+      - Stores class metadata, static variables
+      - Has a fixed size which can lead to OutOfMemory errors if exceeded
+      - Manual tuning needed to prevent these errors
+    - Metaspace
-    - It was removed completely in JDK 8
+      - Introduced in java 8
-    - Metaspace is the new memory space and this native memory region grows automatically by default
+      - Stores metadata and reflective data
+      - Dynamically resizable memory area
+      - Can grow or shrink based on application demand
+      - Automatically managed by JVM

     74 .
 Can you start a thread twice in java?
     - No, it will give IllegalThreadStateException